TBragg800/Adding-Up-Times-with-Reduce/README.md

   [Questions](#Questions)

 ## Description
   This is an application created by following the Javascript 30 instruction series by Wes Bos.
-The purpose of the exercise is to
+The purpose of the exercise is to solve a problem using reduce and map array methods.
-  .
 To find out more about the instruction series visit the site at [Wes Bos JavaScript 30](https://javascript30.com/)

 ## Installation
   Simply clone the repo locally.

 ## Usage
-  Either open the index.html file in the browser of your choice or visit the github pages hosted application at [Adding-Up-Times-with-Reduce](https://tbragg800.github.io/Adding-Up-Times-with-Reduce/)
+  Open the index.html file in the browser of your choice.

 ## License
   MIT License